KF-Art/budgie-extras-voidlinux/README.md

 This template uses the official release from Ubuntu Budgie repository.

+<H3>Updating template manually</H3>
+I'll do my best to give the faster as possible for me, the new releases of this package, but in case that I can't update the template, or you just want to update it yourself, here is how to update it (in this example, updating from current 1.2.0 to a possibly future 1.3.0)

+    cd void-packages # you need to be in the void-packages directory to do these steps sed -i 's/1.2.0/1.3.0/g' srcpkg/budgie-extras-template # update template's version xgensum -i srcpkgs/budgie-extras/template # regenerate checksum

  <H2>Installing precompiled binary</H2>
 There is also an binary package to install directly to your system.
 I recommend this if you don't want to go through the building process, but this may be outdated sometimes.
 I'll try to mantain this updated as is possible for me.

 To install it, just do the following steps: